 This could be a long list, but of course, this is a finance site.
 So, we’re talking about money.
 Being an adult has lots of ramifications.
 If you are in your second, third, fourth, fifth, (or more) decade of life, you’ve had the opportunity to do and try a lot of things.
 Maybe you have a house, a business, children, and debt related to different financing strategies.
 Maybe you’ve done some of these things a number of times at this point.
 This is one of the richest things about being a grown-up: being able to sample life in many different ways.
 But it’s not going to last forever, so you’ll want to start planning for your future, the sooner the better.

 People don’t like to plan for mortality.
 We like to think that, even if we don’t live forever, we’ll surely live a lot longer.
 At the most, we’ll talk about planning for retirement.
 But we don’t like to think very far behind that.
 I understand this.
 But especially if you have dependents, as most adults of a certain age do, it’s your responsibility to start prepping the way for them, for a time when you may no longer be around.
 Here are the ways I think every adult should start doing this today.

 - Invest for Retirement.
-Investing for retirement can make a world of difference.
+Betterment investing can make a world of difference for retirement.
 You’ve got to have some money put away and growing for your retirement.
 There is no way to know how comfortable government subsidies will keep you by the time you’re old.
 So you want to save some money for this future.
-This is important, because illness and injury can plague older adults with sudden bills, like hospitalization and specialists.
+This is important because illness and injury can plague older adults with sudden bills, like hospitalization and specialists.
 If you have these expenses covered long before they surface, you won’t have to worry about them, or about them becoming burdens for your family.

 There’s plenty of ways to prepare for the future.
 But each of these will give you security and peace of mind every step of the way.